Baghch-e-Simsim: Production history

 Sesame Street was first introduced to Afghanistan in 2004 as Koche Sesame, which was shown on state-owned television and as a teaching tool within some schools in the form of DVDs.
 One of the segments was "Grover Around the World", based directly on the "Global Grover" segments of the American original, as well as Sesame Street, and Play with Me Sesame.

-Baghch-e-Simsim was partly filmed in Afghanistan, with other segments taken from other international productions and dubbed in Pashto and Dari.
+Production of Baghch-e-Simsim began in 2010, with Sesame Workshop and Afghan company Moby Media Group producing.
+The series was partly filmed in Afghanistan, with other segments taken from other international productions and dubbed in Pashto and Dari.

 The project is funded by the U.S. embassy in Kabul and is produced in consultation with Afghanistan's Ministry of Education.
 Baghch-e-Simsim's initial 26 half-hour episodes were aired in Dari on locally owned Tolo TV.
-The Pashto version was later be aired on Lemar TV.
+The Pashto version was later aired on Lemar TV.

 In July 2012 a radio version of the program was introduced, produced in partnership with Equal Access International.

+In January 2015 a Taliban suicide bomber killed an editor of the show, Sayed Jawad Hussaini, during an attack on one of Tolo TV's buses.

+The series launched its seventh season in 2019.